-The objective of the Central Arkansas Library System is to provide a balanced and broad collection of materials and resources in varied formats to enlighten, inform, and empower the diverse community of Pulaski and Perry Counties.
-This includes the Library’s commitment of responding to patron suggestions of items and subjects to be included in the library collection.
+The objective of the Central Arkansas Library System (CALS) is to provide a balanced and broad collection of materials and resources in varied formats to enlighten, inform, entertain, and empower the diverse community of Pulaski and Perry Counties.

 - Make available a wide diversity of points of view, subjects, opinions, and modes of expression, reflecting the diversity of the community and world we inhabit, and the diversity of reader tastes and interests.
 No library material will be excluded because of the race, nationality, sex, or the political, social, or religious views of its author or its intended audience.